-Dues are \$10.00 per person and must be received by the Extension Office no later than November 30, 2023.
-Please make checks payable to Scott County Extension Homemakers.
 Dues may be dropped off at the office or mailed to: Scott County Extension Office.
 1130 Cincinnati Rd.
 Georgetown, KY 40324.
-Please note this form MUST be included with all dues - for all new, old, regular and mailbox members.
+Please note this form MUST be included with all dues - for all new, returning, regular, and mailbox members.
+You are welcome to submit the dues for your entire club on one check as long as you have forms for each member filled out and turned in with the check.